ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-The general purpose of `ss3sim` is to explore model behaviour and performance across combinations of EM configurations and alternative states of nature specified by the OM.
+The general purpose of `ss3sim` is to explore model behaviour and performance across combinations of EM configurations and alternative dynamics of fisheries resources under exploitation specified by the OM.
 In particular, `ss3sim` provides a suite of functions for dynamically creating structural differences in both OMs and EMs.